|

 11 Sep 1962 Pilot killed on takeoff |

-FLTLT Offord ejected but too low for parachute to open. | |
+Sabre pilot FLTLT R. E. Offord ejected following multiple bird-strikes on takeoff, but was too low for his parachute to open. |

 |